mike99mac/ovos-tools/README.md

 Install OVOS by performing the following tasks:

-- Install OVOS with the ``installovos`` command
+- Install OVOS with the ``installovos`` command.
 ```
-$ installovos 2>&1 | tee -a installovos.out
+$ installovos
 ```
-This should take about 10 minutes
+This should take about 10-15 minutes

 - Reboot the system